Brooke Mansion (Birdsboro, Pennsylvania): Brooke family

 Birdsboro was named for ironmaker William Bird, who established a forge near the mouth of Hay Creek, about 1740.
-In 1771, his son Marcus founded Hopewell Furnace, on Hay Creek about five miles upstream.
+In 1771, his son Marcus founded Hopewell Furnace about five miles upstream on Hay Creek.
 By the time of the Revolutionary War, Marcus Bird was the largest American producer of iron.
 He cast iron cannon, shot and shell for the Continental Army, and served in the Pennsylvania Militia.
 In the post-war depression he lost both forges to creditors in 1788.
 The creditors hired John Louis Barde to operate the forges, and Barde purchased the Birdsboro forge in 1796.
 He hired Matthew Brooke III to assist him, and after Barde's 1799 death Matthew continued to operate the forges for Barde's widow.
 In 1800, Matthew's father and uncles formed Brooke & Buckley and bought the Hopewell forge, with Matthew's brother Clement in charge.
 In 1805, at age 43, Matthew married Barde's 17-year-old daughter Elizabeth.

 Matthew and Elizabeth Brooke had five children: Anne Farmar (died young); Sarah Reese (died young); Edward (1816–1878); George (1818–1912); and Elizabeth Mary (1825–1870).
 Matthew died in 1827 and Elizabeth in 1828, leaving their three orphaned children under the guardianship of Matthew's brother Clement.
 The Birdsboro forge was leased out to Brooke & Buckley until Edward and George attained their majorities.
 The Schuylkill Canal (completed 1825) passed through Birdsboro and, prior to railroads, was the primary means of transporting anthracite coal to Philadelphia and elsewhere.
 The young brothers took charge of the business in 1837, and diversified its holdings.
 They modernized the furnaces to run on anthracite (instead of charcoal), expanded their businesses, and consolidated them in 1867 as the Birdsboro Iron Forge Company.
 The Reading Railroad and the Pennsylvania Railroad both built lines through Birdsboro.
 The Brookes were behind the building of the Wilmington & Northern Railroad, that connected to their iron ore mines in southern Berks County.
 This later became a subsidiary of the Reading Company, which extended it south to Wilmington, Delaware.
 Edward served as the W & N's first president.
 Following Elizabeth Mary Brooke's 1870 death, the brothers bought out the interests of their late sister, and split their company into two entities – the E. & G. Brooke Land Company (coal and iron ore mines) and the E. & G. Brooke Iron Company (iron and steel manufacture).
 The E. & G. Brooke Iron Company became Birdsboro Steel in 1905.